 Temporary Employee Disposition of Sick Leave Upon Separation: A temporary employee receives no compensation of unused sick leave upon separation.

-Temporary Employee Restoration of Sick Leave Upon Rehire: Except for PERS retirees described in section (4)(b), all unused sick leave hours are restored to temporary employees returning to state service within 180 days of separation.
+Temporary Employee Restoration of Sick Leave Upon Rehire

+Except for PERS retirees described in section (4)(b),an employee returning to state service within 180 calendar days shall have their sick leave restored, up to a maximum of 40 hours, and the hours are eligible for use upon rehire. .

 Permissible Use of Sick Leave.